simonjohngreen/wraith/README.md

 	Wraith then generates reports in xml and pfd, and emails the pdf's to you boss.

-	Wraith is automated.
-You run one script to deploy the whole solution using AWS Cloudformation.
+	Wraith is automated and clean.
+You run one small script to deploy the whole solution using AWS Cloudformation nested stacks (its all in the cloudformation)

 	Wraith is configurable. you can turn features on and off.
 You can ask for 100 nodes or 1 node of NMAP scanners to run at 2am every Tuesday.
 To scan all of your public endpoints IPV4 and IPV6.

-	In between test runs, the autoscaling groups are scaled back to 0 based on a cron, saving $$s on your bill.
+	In between test runs, the autoscaling groups are scaled back to 0 based on a Lamdba cron function, saving $$s on your bill.

 	So far the NMAP scans are ready to go.
 Other features will be added soon.